-Email offers a highly efficient channel for communicating with clients in a targeted, measurable and cost-effective way.
+Email offers a highly efficient channel at the heart of inbound marketing for communicating with clients in a targeted, measurable and cost-effective way.
 In order to avoid your recipient’s junk folders, however, you have to provide relevant, useful and interesting information in a way that will render correctly in the recipients email client.

 Content is crucial